loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 ];
 ```

-With our example data defined, we can start to get an idea of how to separate the data into individual proper nouns, which will eventually be defined in different ways.
+With the example data defined, you can start to get an idea of how to separate the data into individual proper nouns, which will eventually be defined in different ways.
 Either as resources, schemas, models, or repositories.

 - `CatalogItem` - Each object in the array above
 - `Category` - Has a URL, and more information about the category